 Molecular reactions are typically large-amplitude collective motions that involve a large number of degrees of freedom in a coherent manner.
 Understanding the mechanism for such collective motions is a significant challenge in chemical and biomolecular physics.
-The standard reaction rate theories, such as transition state theory [1-6] and RRKM theory [7-10], generally postulate that the internal energy of a molecule is quickly redistributed among the vibrational modes and the probability for a reaction coordinate (or a reactive mode) to acquire a sufficient amount of energy for reaction is determined statistically.
+The standard reaction rate theories, such as transition state theory1-6 and Rice-Ramsperger-Kassel-Marcus (RRKM) theory,^{7-10} generally postulate that the internal energy of a molecule is quickly redistributed among the vibrational modes and the probability for a reaction coordinate (or a reactive mode) to acquire a sufficient amount of energy for reaction is determined statistically.
 Despite the great success of these standard theories, finding an appropriate reaction coordinate is generally not a trivial matter.
-Moreover, the statistical assumption of the reaction rate theories sometimes breaks down [6, 10-14].
-Therefore, an important challenge remains; namely, to develop a general methodology for constructing a reaction coordinate and for understanding the nonlinear dynamical processes that lead to large-amplitude collective motions.
+Moreover, the statistical assumption of the reaction rate theories sometimes breaks down.^{6,10-14} Therefore, an important challenge remains; namely, to develop a general methodology for constructing a reaction coordinate and for understanding the nonlinear dynamical processes that lead to large-amplitude collective motions.
 The purpose of this paper is to shed light on these fundamental issues of molecular reactions from the viewpoint of intramolecular energy transfer that is based on a novel method of mode analysis.

-A standard method for mode analysis, namely normal mode analysis [6, 15] has been developed for a wide variety of systems including atomic liquids [16, 17] and biopolymers [18, 19].
-While normal mode analysis is useful in describing small-amplitude vibrations of a system around an equilibrium (or an arbitrary reference) point in the configuration space, it may not be the most efficient way to study large-amplitude motions of molecules.
-This is because the normal mode concept is based on the local properties of the potential energy surface, but large-amplitude motions such as molecular reactions are not necessarily a local phenomenon on the potential energy surface.
+A standard method for mode analysis, namely, normal mode analysis,^{6,15} has been developed for a wide variety of systems including atomic liquids^{16,17} and biopolymers.^{18,19} While normal mode analysis is useful in describing smallamplitude vibrations of a system around an equilibrium (or an arbitrary reference) point in the configuration space, it may not be the most efficient way to study large-amplitude motions of molecules.
+This is because the normal mode concept is based on the local properties of the potential energy surface, while large-amplitude motions such as molecular reactions are not necessarily a local phenomenon on the potential energy surface.
 Rather, they represent a global movement in configuration space or, more accurately, in phase space.
 Therefore, a different method suitable for large-amplitude motions would be of complementary usefulness.
 Another controversial point of normal mode analysis as it applies to large-amplitude motions of molecules can be the problem of the separation of rotations and vibrations.
-A standard method is to use the so-called Eckart frame [20, 21] to approximately separate the rotational degrees of freedom from the vibrational ones.
-However, the Eckart frame is also based on the local geometry of the molecular configuration space, and this approximation may not be accurate enough in the study of large-amplitude collective motions.
+A standard method